 What are the different types of prefix in academic English?

-This is the second of three lessons about Prefixes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Prefixes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce and describe the different types of prefix

 – Discuss how prefixes may be used to change word meanings

 – Outline the rules of hyphenation with prefixation

 After understanding the basics of affixation and prefixation, the next step is to be able to recognise the different types of prefix which are available to you in both speech and writing.
 If you’re able to understand the various meanings and applications of these prefixes, you’ll certainly be able to more accurately and efficiently expand your own vocabulary– as well as better equip yourself to deal with any unknown vocabulary you may encounter.

 Broadly speaking, prefixes can affect a word in a number of fairly straightforward ways.
 Prefixes can, for example, make a word negative, show opposite meaning, express time or spatial relations, or even describe the manner of an event or action.
 The first two ways are demonstrated in the following table: